gboehl/dynare/doc/manual/source/the-model-file.rst

           histval-block nevertheless takes the unlogged starting
           values.
         * In :comm:`Ramsey policy <ramsey_model>`, where it also
-          specifies the values of the endogenous states at which the objective function of the planner is computed.
-Note that the initial values of the Lagrange multipliers associated with the planner’s problem cannot be set (see :comm:`evaluate_planner_objective`).
+          specifies the values of the endogenous states (including lagged exogenous) at which the objective function of the planner is computed.
+Note that the
+          initial values of the Lagrange multipliers associated with the planner’s problem cannot be set (see :comm:`evaluate_planner_objective`).